awi-esc/Datasets/README.md

 2. Alternatively, initialize `Datasets` in the main / REPL, not in the module, and use the Datasets calls inside functions executed at run-time (not at the module top level).
-Or alternatively, define an `init_datasets` function, which is called during pre-compilation in your module (top-level, e.g. after import and export statements) and must be called again in the main script / REPL.
+You may also define an `init_datasets` function, which is called during pre-compilation in your module (top-level, e.g. after import and export statements) and must be called again in the main script / REPL.